Haoran-Peng/Haoran-Peng.github.io/index.md

 I am fortunate to be advised by [Prof. Li-Chun Wang](https://wang.web.nycu.edu.tw/).
 Previously, I received my bachelor degree in Software Engineering at University of Electronic Science and Technology of China, Chengdu, China in 2015.
 From 2015 to 2018, I was a full-time software engineer in Chengdu. <br>

 I did a visiting research at Rochester Institute of Technology in the summer of 2021, advised by [Prof. Shanchieh Yang](https://www.rit.edu/directory/sjyeec-shanchieh-yang) and [Prof. Hanif Rahbari](http://rahbari.csec.rit.edu/).

+**I am currently on the 2022-2023 academic job market, looking for postdoc positions in ECE, CSE etc., related with Machine Learning, Optimization, with applications in Wireless Communications and Networking.
+Please feel free to contact me if you are interested.**

 # Research Interests